Support for Survivors Unites Women

 Women Band Together

-Although it started in Hollywood, waves of women from government and private sectors are sharing #MeToo stories – from Ford Motors to women in sports to domestic workers.
+Women are declaring “Time’s Up” – from this year’s Oscar Awards to the Grammys.
+The wave of support for survivors continues to grow.
+Women from government and private sectors are sharing #MeToo stories from Ford Motors to women in sports to domestic workers.
 The movement has gone global – inspiring hashtags – and even a case against a journalist with ties to Prime Minister Abe, a country women rarely report rape.

 Cultural Attitudes Changing – for the Better